BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment--TASK-2-/README.md

 # steps for solution
 Step 1: Create the API definition in Swagger Editor
 Go to https://editor.swagger.io/ and create a new API definition.
 Use the YAML code given above as a starting point

+This API definition defines four endpoints for getting all servers, adding a new server, getting a server by ID, and deleting a server by ID.
+It also defines a model for the Server object.

+Step 2: Generate the server code using Swagger Codegen Go to https://editor.swagger.io/ and click on "Generate Server" in the top menu.
+Choose the Java language and the server framework you want to use.
+You can choose from various frameworks such as Spring Boot, Vert.x, Jersey, and more.

+Once you have selected the framework, click on "Download" to download the generated code.

+Step 3: Implement the API functionality
+Open the generated code in your favorite IDE and implement the API functionality.
+You can use the code from Task #1 as a reference.
+Make sure that the endpoints and models match the ones defined in the API definition.

+Step 4: Run the server and test the API
+Run the server and test the API using Postman, curl or any other HTTP client.
+Make sure that the API